 You can set a limit for how long Wordfence scans will run on your site.
 Some options combined with a large number of files can make scans take a long time, especially on slower servers.
-If a scan runs out of time before it is finished, you will be notified and it will not resume automatically, but the next scheduled scan will still attempt to run.
+If a scan runs out of time before it completes then you will be notified and it will not resume automatically, but the next scheduled scan will still attempt to run.
 Changing some options to help the scans run within the limit is the best option, but the time limit can also be increased if necessary.
 Leaving this option blank will allow Wordfence to use the default limit, which is currently 3 hours.
 You can also set a lower limit to keep tighter control of resource usage.
-See the Scan time limit page for more details.

 How much memory should Wordfence request when scanning

-Most WordPress websites have a fixed amount of memory allocated by the hosting provider to perform the various functions that WordPress and its themes and plugins provide.
+Most WordPress sites have a fixed amount of memory allocated by the hosting provider to perform the various functions that WordPress, the theme and plugins provide.

-In some cases, a WordPress website has the ability to request an increase in the maximum allowed amount of memory by changing a PHP configuration setting while WordPress is executing.
-It does this by changing a php.ini configuration setting at runtime.
+In some cases, a WordPress site has the ability to request an increase in the maximum allowed amount of memory by changing a PHP configuration setting while WordPress is executing.
+It does this by changing a “php.ini” configuration setting at runtime.

 If your site is running out of memory while Wordfence is performing its various tasks and you would like to try to ask PHP to increase the maximum allowed memory when Wordfence executes, you can set the amount of memory you want to request here.
-On our own site, we have this set to ‘256’ without quotes, which will request 256 megabytes of memory when Wordfence executes.
+On our own site, we have this set to 256, which will request 256 megabytes of memory when Wordfence executes.